electricFeel/Coffee-Express-Bootstrap/README.md

             + SASS or LESS Bootstrap (to be tranlsated in the default Grunt task)
             + Pull out the "public" and, maybe, "view" folders so that they're seperate from the code
+            + Possibly add a "client side" section for coffeescript that needs to be compiled and placed into static folders
+            + Linting
+            + Testing